 This October, SAP Global Month of Service goes into its 15th round!
 Are you ready?

-Kicking off the celebration early, we are proud to be sharing a selection of 15 inspiring volunteer experiences over the coming weeks leading up to October 1st.
+Kicking off the celebration early, we are proud to be sharing a selection of 15 inspiring volunteer experiences over the coming weeks leading up to the beginning of October.

 SAP Global Month of Service, it is our company’s largest volunteer initiative.
 In 2018, employees volunteered in more than 900 projects in communities around the world.
 And it doesn’t stop with Month of Service!
 Our employees are leading meaningful volunteer events year-round, when and where the need arises.